4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/minimumSpanningTree/prim/README.md

 ### Implementation Details

-A priority queue (binary heap) is utilised to keep track of the minimum weight edge that connects the current tree to an unexplored node.
+A `PriorityQueue` (binary heap) is utilised to keep track of the minimum weight edge that connects the current tree to an unexplored node.
 In an ideal scenario, the minimum weight edge to each node in the priority queue should be updated each time a lighter edge is found to maintain a single unique node in the priority queue.
 This means that a decrease key operation is required.

+**Decrease Key Operation:**

 However, we know that the decrease key operation of a binary heap implementation of a priority queue will take O(V) time, which will result in a larger time complexity for the entire algorithm compared to using only O(log V) operations for each edge.
 Hence, in our implementation, to avoid the use of a decrease key operation, we will simply insert duplicate nodes with their new minimum weight edge, which will take O(log E) = O(log V) given an upper bound of E = V^2, into the queue, while leaving the old node in the queue.
 Additionally, we will track if a node has already been added into the MST to avoid adding duplicate nodes.

+**Priority Queue Implementation:**

 Note that a priority queue is an abstract data type that can be implemented using different data structures.
 In this implementation, the default Java `PriorityQueue` is used, which is a binary heap.
 By implementing the priority queue